Fruit and Nut

 The optimum size of holding would be four to twelve hectares (10-30 acres).
 However, a larger holding may be considered.
 The ideal site would have been used for agricultural purposes in the past, but possibly abandoned (or partially abandoned) owing to increased problems from seasonal flooding.
 Some of the land should be free from flooding.
 Vehicle access is preferable but not essential.
 Minimum length of lease 50 years (a lease of this duration is essential in order to ensure the long term continuity of the project).
 The nut and fruit aspect of the project would involve up to one thousand trees.

-All options considered but preferred location would be Mayo, Roscommon, Leitrim, Galway, Longford, or Westmeath.
+All options considered but preferred location would be Mayo, Roscommon, Leitrim, Galway, or Longford.

 Upland Research Project (and Nut Arboretum)